Pancha Bhuta Sthalam

-The Pancha Bhuta Sthalam (பஞ்சபூதத் தலங்கள், పంచభూత లింగాలు(ಪಂಚ ಭೂತ ಲಿಂಗಗಳು), पञ्चभूत स्थलम्) refers to five temples dedicated to Shiva, each representing a manifestation of the five prime elements of nature: earth, water, fire, air, and ether.
+The Pancha Bhuta Sthalam (பஞ்சபூதத் தலங்கள், पञ्चभूत स्थलम्) refers to five temples dedicated to Shiva, each representing a manifestation of the five prime elements of nature: earth, water, fire, air, and ether.
 Pancha indicates "five," Bhuta means "elements," and Sthala means "place."
 The temples are located in South India, four in Tamil Nadu and one in Andhra Pradesh.
 The five elements are believed to be enshrined in the five lingams of the temples, with each lingam named on the element represented.
 All five temples are located around the 78°E and 79°E longitudes and between 10°N and 14°N latitudes.

 The presiding deities are revered in the 7th century Tamil Shaiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanars and classified as Paadal Petra Sthalam.
 The four temples in Tamil Nadu are maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.